Sept. 1 - Feb. 28, 2016 -

 They are most active after sunrise and in the late afternoon.
 In cold winters, they may shift their activity to midday.

-- Residents = Small Game, or Combination, or Junior Combination, or Youth Small Game; or 1-Day Small Game
+- Residents = Small Game, or any Combination license, or Youth Small Game; or 1-Day Small Game

 - Nonresidents = Nonresident Small Game, or Nonresident Youth Small Game